What are Kuflink’s wind down arrangements?

 2. If you have any active loan investments these should continue, our collections team will go on administering the loan book, collect payments from borrowers and enforce the terms of the lending contract on your behalf.

-3. For Individual and Corporate investors, the funds in the wallet are covered by FCA CASS (Client Assets Sourcebook) Client Money Rules and are held in a segregated client account with Natwest Bank Plc.
+3. For Individual and Corporate investors, the funds in the wallet are covered by FCA CASS (Client Assets Sourcebook) Client Money Rules and are held in a segregated client account with NatWest Bank Plc.
 There is no capped limit with CASS protection.
-The total amount in this account is covered and held in trust by Natwest Bank Plc for the respective investors.
-Should Kuflink Ltd become insolvent, the liquidator, administrator, etc. and the banks will release these funds as soon as possible, following the CASS procedure
+The total amount in this account is covered and held in trust by NatWest Bank Plc for the respective investors.
+Should Kuflink Ltd become insolvent, the liquidator, administrator, etc. and the banks will release these funds as soon as possible, following the CASS procedure.

 4. It is likely that the majority of funds due to you are from active loan investments with only a relatively small amount being held in your Kuflink wallet.
 You must remember that balances not yet received by Kuflink from borrowers would be excluded from the client money protections afforded by the CASS rules.